sayeda-chattopadhyay/rainydays-main/README.md

 ## Contributing

-- Any suggestions and feedback are welcome
+- Any suggestions and feedback are welcome.

 ## Contact